 Standards are developed within subcommittees (SC), working groups (WG), or task forces (TF).
 Participation in standards development is open to anyone having an interest.
 To ensure standards stay current, all standards undergo a periodic review every five years to determine whether to reaffirm, revise or withdraw the standard.

-APTech supports and administers the activities of the ANSI-Accredited B65 Committee.
+APTech supports and administers the activities of the B65 Committee.
 The B65 committee seeks participation from all members of the printing industry in the area of safety of printing equipment and systems.
 This work is open to anyone with an interest.
 The committee is especially seeking users of these technologies to participate in this work.

 As the printing machinery industry becomes more globally focused, the design of uniform international safety standards is increasingly important.
 These standards allow manufacturers to design and build equipment to a single set of safety standards, regardless of the country of import/export.